Justin-Acosta/campaign-crafter/chapters/chapter-1-eclipse-festival.md

 Panic erupts.
 The joyous celebration turns to screams of terror as the crowd scrambles away from the void.
 The darkness lingers for only a moment, but it feels like an eternity.
 When it finally dissipates with a faint pop, the three warlocks are gone.
 And so is Avon.
 Lyra, lays unmoving where she stood on the ritual platform.

 IV.
 After the Festival:

+### Immediate Aftermath - The Chaos Subsides

+The festival grounds are in complete disarray.
+Overturned stalls, scattered food, and abandoned belongings litter the square as the last of the panicked crowd disappears into the night.
+The Eclipse Well stands silent, its metal framework casting eerie shadows in the flickering light of a few remaining lanterns.
+Lyra lies motionless on the ritual platform, her silver scales dulled and her breathing shallow but steady.

+**Brainstorming Questions for the DM:**

+**Immediate Scene & Atmosphere:** What does the aftermath look like?
+Are there injured festival-goers who need help?
+Fires to put out?
+Valuable items left behind in the panic?
+How do the remaining NPCs react?
+Does Ghaliver try to organize a rescue?
+Do any festival vendors offer assistance or flee entirely?
+What evidence did the warlocks leave behind?
+Scorch marks from eldritch blasts?
+Strange symbols?
+The lingering scent of otherworldly magic?
+How does the Eclipse Well look now?
+Has the ritual's interruption left any magical residue or visual changes?

+**Lyra's Condition & Information:** What exactly happened to Lyra during the abduction?
+Was she struck by magic, overwhelmed by psychic feedback, or simply collapsed from shock?
+What does she remember about the attackers?
+Did she sense their patron's influence?
+Notice any details about their destination?
+How does she react to being the sole remaining cleric?
+Does she feel overwhelmed by responsibility or determined to act?
+What resources does she have access to?
+Healing supplies?
+Magical items?
+Knowledge of the temple's layout?

+**The Warlocks' Trail:** Did anyone witness which direction the warlocks went?
+Are there magical traces the party could follow?
+How much time has passed since the abduction?
+Are the warlocks already at their destination or still traveling?
+What was their method of escape?
+Teleportation?
+Mundane travel?
+A summoned creature?
+Did they leave any clues about their motivations beyond serving Hadar?
+Personal items?
+Overheard conversations?

+**Community Response & Resources:** Who steps up to help in Westbridge?
+Are there other clerics, town guards, or capable NPCs?
+What supplies and equipment are available?
+Healing potions?
+Weapons?
+Horses for pursuit?
+How do the townspeople view the party?
+As heroes who should rescue Avon?
+Outsiders who brought trouble?
+Are there other temples or allies within traveling distance who could provide aid?

+**The Temple Investigation Decision:** How does the party learn about the temple's corruption?
+Through Lyra?
+Avon's previous briefings?
+Other NPCs?
+What makes the temple seem connected to this attack?
+Timing?
+The nature of the undead?
+Hadar's influence?
+Who has knowledge of the Kryptgarden Forest's dangers?
+Local hunters?
+Surviving temple refugees?
+What preparation is needed for the journey?
+Supplies?
+Guides?
+Blessings or protective magic?

+**Moral and Strategic Choices:** Should the party pursue the warlocks immediately or investigate the temple first?
+What are the pros and cons of each approach?
+How do they balance helping the traumatized townspeople with the urgency of Avon's situation?
+What if some party members want to split up?
+Who goes where and why?
+Are there other threats that might take advantage of Westbridge's vulnerability while they're gone?

+**Foreshadowing Future Events:** What signs point to larger threats beyond this immediate crisis?
+Strange dreams?
+Unnatural weather?
+Reports from other regions?
+How might this attack connect to broader political or supernatural events in your campaign?
+What allies or enemies might the party encounter based on their choices here?
+How does this event change the party's reputation or standing in the region?

+### Technical Information:

+**Lyra's Status:** Lyra is unconscious but stable.
+A DC 12 Medicine check or any healing magic will revive her.
+She has all her spell slots but is emotionally shaken (disadvantage on Wisdom saves for the next 24 hours unless comforted).

+**Investigation Opportunities:** A DC 15 Investigation check around the ritual site reveals traces of Far Realm magic.
+A DC 13 Survival check can track the warlocks' initial direction (toward the forest).
+Talking to specific NPCs (Ghaliver, Pippin, Silas) may provide additional clues based on what they observed.

+**Time Pressure:** The warlocks have roughly a 30-minute head start.
+Their destination and travel method will determine how much time the party has to make decisions and prepare.